EPFL-LCN/neuronaldynamics-exercises/doc/exercises/perceptual-decision-making.rst

 Question: Understanding Brian2 Monitors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The network shown in the figure above is implemented in Brian2 in the function  :func:`.competing_populations.decision_making.sim_decision_making_network`.
 Each subpopulation is a `Brian2 NeuronGroup <http://brian2.readthedocs.io/en/stable/user/models.html>`_.
-Look at the source code of the function :func:`.competing_populations.decision_making.sim_decision_making_network` to answer the following questions:
+Look at the source code of the function :func:`.sim_decision_making_network` to answer the following questions:

 * For each of the four subpopulations, find the variable name of the corresponding `NeuronGroup <http://brian2.readthedocs.io/en/stable/user/models.html>`_.